-through the ejaculatory ducts which rejoin in the prostate that produces about 30% of seminal plasma, and then through the ejaculatory ducts which rejoin in the prostate that produces about 30% of seminal plasma.
+Figure 3: Functional anatomy of the human male genital tract.
+(A) The testis is a highly compartmentalized organ divided into lobules consisting of interstitial tissue and seminiferous tubules, which converge towards the rete testis.
+Immotile spermatozoa produced in the testis seminiferous tubules during spermatogenesis are expelled through the efferent ducts into the epididymis, where they are matured for 1 to 21 days as they travel through the epididymis head, body and tail and stored.
+During ejaculation, spermatozoa and epididymis secretions (about 10% of seminal plasma) travel through the vas deferens and mix with secretions from the seminal vesicles (about 70% of seminal plasma), and then through the ejaculatory ducts which rejoin in the prostate that produces about 30% of seminal plasma.
 Semen then travels through the bulbourethral gland (Cowper's gland) and urethra, where the urethral glands (Littré glands) produce the pre-ejaculatory fluid, and exit through the penis meatus.
 (B) Semen composition.
 The box recapitulates the composition of semen, which comprises spermatozoa, seminal leukocytes, exfoliated epithelial cells and immature germ cells, all bathing in seminal plasma.
 This dynamic fluid helps the transport and survival of spermatozoa, preserves their fertilizing abilities and primes an adaptive immune response in the female reproductive tract.
 Seminal plasma has been shown to directly and indirectly interact with viruses (see part VI.4.).

-- Spermatogenesis duration and stages (507) - Rare dendritic cells in human epididymis versus numerous in rodents (153, 632, 636)
+- Leydig cells' association with vascular structures (178) - Peritubular cells forming an additional barrier to BTB exclusively in rodents (507) - Spermatogenesis duration and stages (507) - Rare dendritic cells in human epididymis versus numerous in rodents (153, 632, 636)